-The health benefits of Pimento essential oil can be attributed to its properties as an anesthetic, analgesic, antioxidant, antiseptic, carminative, relaxant, rubefacient, stimulant and tonic substance.
+The health benefits of pimento essential oil can be attributed to its properties as an anaesthetic, analgesic, antioxidant, antiseptic, carminative, relaxant, rubefacient, stimulant and tonic substance.

 This essential oil, while not used much in aromatherapy, has a variety of medicinal and therapeutic uses, which are explained in greater detail below.